FastTrackOrg/FastTrack/Documentation/DeveloperGuide.md

 ### Real-time tracking (not fully supported in 4.0.0 version)

-Fishy Tracking supports live tracking analysis.
+Fast Track supports live tracking analysis.
 Be sure to test the program on a video before to see if the analysis frame rate is lower or equal to the tracking analysis frame rate.

 Creates an acquisition image thread with an object Camera that sends a signal newImage(UMat) when a new image is available.